 09. Hematologic Oncology:

-that involves in the diagnosis, treatment and/or prevention of blood diseases
+is the study that involves in the diagnosis, treatment and/or prevention of

-and cancers such as iron-deficiency anemia, hemophilia, sickle-cell disease,
+blood diseases and cancers such as iron-deficiency anemia, hemophilia,

-multiple myelomas.
-A hematologist-oncologist may also specialize in the
+hematologist-oncologist may also specialize in the management of solid

 Hematologists also conduct studies in oncology and work with oncologists, people who may specialize only in that field instead of both-the medical treatment of cancer.
 There are various disorders that people are affected by hematology.
 A few of these different types of blood conditions that are looked at include anemia, hemophilia, general blood clots, bleeding disorders, etc. As for related blood cancers such as leukemia, myeloma, and lymphoma, these are more serious cases that need to be diagnosed